Enable "JavaScript" and reload this page to see email links. How to Start a Folk Dance Club

 Whatever form your club takes, there are certain prerequisites to success:

-Most clubs are managed by a Board of Directors selected by the membership (which may be based on attendance, dues, or some other method) at an annual meeting set forth in the club's by laws (see Appendix 1).
+Most clubs are managed by a Board of Directors selected by the membership (which may be based on attendance, dues, or some other method) at an annual meeting set forth in the club's bylaws (see Appendix 1).
 In some cases the Board of Directors selects the officers; in others, the officers are elected at the annual meeting.

 The number of officers and their functions are directly related to the degree of sophistication a club reaches.
 A recreational folk dance club meeting twice a month may function well with three or four officers who are responsible for locating space, purchasing equipment, taking care of publicity, and finding teachers.
 Other clubs have officers who manage the general affairs of the club while enlisting numerous others to perform specialized functions (e.g., artistic director, social director, vice-president for instruction, finance committee chairperson, and so forth).